avishaan/codehatcher.github.io/_posts/2020-09-02-reduce-bias-gradcam.md

 title: "Reducing Bias to Increase Test Set Accuracy"
 excerpt: "Gradient Class Activation Mapping provides a method that can be used to visually explore possible biases in the CNNs and DNNs"
 categories:
-  - ML
+  - machine learning
 tags:
-  - ML
+  - ml
-  - Neural Network
+  - neural network
-  - Optimization
+  - optimization
-  - Class Activation Mapping
+  - class activation mapping
 toc: true
 toc_sticky: true
 date: 2020-8-29